Pressure

 off heat after 3-4 whistles and let the pressure cooker cooled, then opened up

-and saw that the lentils still aren’t cooked – just close the lid tight again
+and saw that the lentils still are not cooked – just close the lid tight again

 (raise the whistle a little with some spoon or fork to release steam if the

-pressure inside makes it difficult to close lid) and take 1-2 more whistles on
+pressure inside makes it difficult to close lid) and let it cook until 1-2 more whistles on

 medium heat, or as required.